gary-archer/oauth.apisample.netcore/README.md

 * Kestrel is the HTTP server that hosts the API endpoints.
 * AWS Cognito is used as the default authorization server.
-* The [jose-jwt](https://github.com/dvsekhvalnov/jose-jwt) library manages in memory validation of JWTs.
+* The [jose-jwt](https://github.com/dvsekhvalnov/jose-jwt) library manages in-memory JWT validation.
 * The project includes API deployment resources for Docker and Kubernetes.